softwaremill/akka-http-session/README.md

 Here are code samples in [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/manager/MyScalaSessionManager.scala) and [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/manager/MyJavaSessionManager.java) illustrating how to create a session manager where the session content will be a single `Long` number.

-The basic directives enable you to set, read and invalidate the session.
+The basic directives / endpoints enable you to set, read and invalidate the session.
 To create a new client-side session (create and set a new session cookie), you need to use the `setSession` directive.
-See how it's done in [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala).
+See how it's done in [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/session/SetSessionJava.java), [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionScala.scala) and [tapir](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/session/SetSessionTapir.scala).

 Note that when using cookies, their size is limited to 4KB, so you shouldn't put too much data in there (the signature takes about 50 characters).